trippytarun98/iot-collector-service/README.md

 The data collection server has the below maven modules

+Overview
+   The purpose of the project is to transfer the data inputed by consumers at high speeds to storage.
+The three ways for consumers to input data is through internet, mobile, and an iot device.
+The tools that are used in my project include the cassandra progam, an arduino device, and an installed mobile app.
+With these devices, consumers can input data from anywhere at high paces.
+Design
+   I designed the project by downloading certain apps and programs.
+   The data collection server has the below maven modules

    iot-dcs-data
       - Module responsible to read and writes data from cassandra.

    iot-dcs-rest
       - Module responsible to expose the data collector resting points

    iot-dcs-server
       - Module responsible to create a war file and integrate with a jetty server